lihkin213/dns-svcs/configure-dns-instance.md

 After you gather details about your instance, run the following `curl` command to create a DNS zone:

 **Request**

+* INSTANCE_ID: GUID of the instance
+* TOKEN: IAM OAUTH token

 ```bash
 curl -X POST \
   $DNSSVCS_ENDPOINT/v1/instances/$INSTANCE_ID/dnszones \